Posted on July 23 2020

 Here are some of my favorites:

-Sparklier than a diamond, Charles & Colvard moissanite is man-made in North Carolina.
-It's more durable than sapphires and makes a beautiful alternative to diamonds.
+Sparklier than a diamond, moissanites are man-made, are more durable than sapphires and make a beautiful alternative to diamonds.

 One of my favorite gemstones is the moonstone because it's mystical and glows from within.
 I have my moonstones special cut just for my work.
 You won't see this quality in any other artist's work.
 My moonstones are clear with a rainbow-blue flash that dances across the surface.